FormShantonu/NodeJs/node_interview_note.md

 spawn() It creates a new process through a command rather than running on the same node process.

 fork() It makes several individual processes (child processes) but all of them run on the same node process as the parent.

->Explain the purpose of the ExpressJS package.

-Express.js is a framework built on top of Node.js that facilitates the management of the flow of data between server and routes in server-side applications.
-It is a lightweight and flexible framework that provides a wide range of features required for the web as well as mobile application development.
-Express.js is developed on the middleware module of Node.js called connect.
-The connect module further makes use of http module to communicate with Node.js.
-Thus, if you are working with any of the connect based middleware modules, then you can easily integrate with Express.js.

 ### Node js child process ###